“The Sky is Falling!”

 In the time of the COVID-19 scare, anxiety levels are running high.
 Grocery shelves are going empty, people are feeling threatened, and there is an impending sense of doom.

 Yes, precautions are vital.
 The threat of the Coronavirus is on the rise.
 Every person is operating from a level of fear that is transferring to others around them.
-As a coach and counselor, I’ve witnessed a rise in the number of people who are feeling they are alone, trapped in a box.
+As a certified Life coach and counselor, I’ve witnessed a rise in the number of people who are feeling they are alone, trapped in a box.
 The brain has moved to the fight-or-flight response as we continue to get loaded with news by the minute, feeling overwhelmed with every update.
 The need to curb social interaction has created its share of insecurities giving space to more fear in the mind.

 Yes, things are not in control.
 And, you cannot always be in control.
 Is this a harsh reminder to humans?
 Are we being tested during tough times?
 Is this the end of the world?